mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 [WebStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)
 defines `localStorage` and `sessionStorage` which can be used for storing key/value pairs.
-Cookies have been around for quite some time and cannot only be used for tracking users or keeping their sessions alive but also for storing simple data.
-When dealing with bigger, structured data sets though, the storage API of choice is generally [`IndexedDB`](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+Cookies have been around for quite some time and cannot only be used for tracking users or keeping their sessions alive when the browser is closed but also for storing simple data.
+When dealing with bigger, structured datasets though, the storage API of choice is generally [`IndexedDB`](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 `IndexedDB` is a transactional database system, similar to SQL-based RDBMS: